gere/tracepy/README.md

 	CTRL-Q: Interrupt (in a very abrupt way)

-It works on MacOS and should work on Linux to.
+It works on MacOS and should work on Linux too.
 Windows, for now, is a show stopper.